Loperamide: Contraindications

 Treatment should be avoided in the presence of high fever or if the stool is bloody.
 Treatment is not recommended for people who could have negative effects from rebound constipation.
-If a suspicion exists of diarrhea associated with organisms that can penetrate the intestinal walls, such as E. coli O157:H7 or Salmonella, loperamide is contraindicated as a primary treatment.
+If suspicion exists of diarrhea associated with organisms that can penetrate the intestinal walls, such as E. coli O157:H7 or Salmonella, loperamide is contraindicated as a primary treatment.
 Loperamide treatment is not used in symptomatic C. difficile infections, as it increases the risk of toxin retention and precipitation of toxic megacolon.

 Loperamide should be administered with caution to people with liver failure due to reduced first-pass metabolism.
 Additionally, caution should be used when treating people with advanced HIV/AIDS, as cases of both viral and bacterial toxic megacolon have been reported.
 If abdominal distension is noted, therapy with loperamide should be discontinued.

 Children

-The use of loperamide in children under two years is not recommended.
-Rare reports of fatal paralytic ileus associated with abdominal distention have been made.
-Most of these reports occurred in the setting of acute dysentery, overdose, and with very young children less than two years of age.
-A review of loperamide in children under 12 years old found that serious adverse events occurred only in children under three years old.
-The study reported that the use of loperamide should be contraindicated in children who are under 3, systemically ill, malnourished, moderately dehydrated, or have bloody diarrhea.
-In 1990, all formulations for children of the antidiarrheal loperamide were banned in Pakistan.
+A review of loperamide in children under twelve years of age found that serious adverse events occurred only in children under three years of age.
+The study reported that the use of loperamide should be contraindicated in children who are under three years of age, systemically ill, malnourished, moderately dehydrated, or have bloody diarrhea.

+In 1990, all formulations of loperamide for children were banned in Pakistan.

+Formulations for children aged less than twelve years of age are only available via prescription in the UK.

 Pregnancy and breast feeding

 Loperamide is not recommended in the United Kingdom for use during pregnancy or by nursing mothers.
-In the U.S., loperamide is classified by the U.S. Food and Drug Administration (FDA) as pregnancy category C. Studies in rat models have shown no teratogenicity, but sufficient studies in humans have not been conducted.
+Studies in rat models have shown no teratogenicity, but sufficient studies in humans have not been conducted.
 One controlled, prospective study of 89 women exposed to loperamide during their first trimester of pregnancy showed no increased risk of malformations.
 This, however, was only one study with a small sample size.
-Loperamide can be present in breast milk, and is not recommended for breast-feeding mothers.
+Loperamide can be present in breast milk and is not recommended for breastfeeding mothers.

 Drug interactions

 Loperamide is a substrate of P-glycoprotein; therefore, the concentration of loperamide increases when given with a P-glycoprotein inhibitor.
 Common P-glycoprotein inhibitors include quinidine, ritonavir, and ketoconazole.
-Loperamide is capable of decreasing the absorption of some other drugs.
+Loperamide can decrease the absorption of some other drugs.
 As an example, saquinavir concentrations can decrease by half when given with loperamide.

 Loperamide is an antidiarrheal agent, which decreases intestinal movement.
 As such, when combined with other antimotility drugs, the risk of constipation is increased.
 These drugs include other opioids, antihistamines, antipsychotics, and anticholinergics.